Wills and Power of Attorney

 If you carry on business through a partnership or company, you must consider how this affects your testamentary intentions.
 You may need to include extended powers of Executors in your Will; for example, to continue to carry on your business or profession after your death.

 Not having a valid estate plan in place can be both financially and emotionally exhausting for the loved ones you leave behind after you die, no matter how large or small your estate may be.
 Estate planning is more than just drafting a Will; careful planning of the distribution of your estate involves protecting the assets you have worked hard to acquire and to ensure your assets end up in the hands of those you want to benefit.
+That includes making sure you plan for assets that fall outside of your estate.

 It is important to get the right advice to plan and structure your estate effectively, both to protect your assets after you die, and to cover you in the event you lose capacity while you are still alive.